-Bwindi impenetrable national park is located in the southwestern part of Uganda and situated along the Democratic Republic of Congo border next to the Virunga national park at the edge of the Albertine Rift.
-The park is measured on the land 331square kilometers.
+Mountain Gorillas in Bwindi; Bwindi impenetrable national park is located in the southwestern part of Uganda and situated along the Democratic Republic of Congo border next to the Virunga national park at the edge of the Albertine Rift.
+The park is measured on the land 331 square kilometers.

 The park is one of the largest national parks in Uganda on both Montane and lowland forest and can only be accessible on foot.

-Bwindi’s main tourist attraction / activity is Gorilla trekking since the park inhabits half of the world’s population of endangered mountain Gorillas with 11 habituated families that are trained to the presence of human beings and a number of 8 people is allowed to trek each family in order to prevent the risks of passing diseases from tourist to the mountain Gorillas.
+The main tourist attraction / activity in Bwindi Impenetrable Forest is Gorilla trekking since the park inhabits half of the world’s population of endangered mountain Gorillas with 11 habituated families that are trained to the presence of human beings and a number of 8 people is allowed to trek each family in order to prevent the risks of passing diseases from tourist to the mountain Gorillas.

 The park inhabits about 340 mountain Gorillas which makes it half of the world’s population are all protected in this park and the rest of the mountain gorillas are populated in the Virunga mountains which are shared both Congo and Rwanda.

 During the 2006 census in the park it is said that the number of Mountain Gorillas had increased from 300 members although the loss of habitat is the greatest threat to these giant wild apes.
-The research on mountain Gorillas of Bwindi has been carried out by ‘Craig Stanford’ with his research he says that Bwindi mountain Gorilla’s diet is high in fruits compared to the Virunga Mountain Gorillas.
+The research on mountain Gorillas of Bwindi has been carried out by ‘Craig Stanford’ with his research he says that the mountain Gorillas in Bwindi their diet is high in fruits compared to the Virunga Mountain Gorillas.

 He also started that the elder Gorillas called Silverbacks are likely to climb trees, feed on fruits on top of the trees the habit which is similar to the chimpanzees.
 Research has it that mountain Gorillas of Bwindi travel farther per a day that the Virunga mountain Gorillas he concludes that Bwindi Gorillas are likely to display their nests in trees.